laravel/docs/elixir.md

 });
 ```

-Paths passed to this method are relative to the `resources/css` directory.

-#### Combine Stylesheets and Save to a Custom Directory
+Of course, you may also output the resulting file to a custom location:

 ```javascript
 elixir(function(mix) {